dhis2/dhis2-docs/src/developer/web-api/data.md

   - Id schemes defined in the XML or JSON payload take precedence over id schemes defined as URL query parameters.

-  - Specific id schemes including dataElementIdScheme and orgUnitIdScheme take precedence over the general idScheme.
+  - Specific id schemes such as dataElementIdScheme or orgUnitIdScheme take precedence over the general idScheme.

-  - The default id scheme is UID, which will be used if no explicit id scheme is defined.
+  - If no explicit id scheme is defined, the default id scheme is `code` for ADX format, and `uid` for all other formats.

 The following identifier schemes are available.

-  - uid (default)
+  - uid

   - code